 Back to the cornbread...
 After our wedding, during one of our visits, we asked Ana Maria if she thought we could get the recipe for their famous Jalapeño Cheddar Cornbread so that we could share it here on Spoonabilities.com.
 She didn’t think it would be a problem and gave us the contact information for Chef Jim Pastor.
 Two days later we received a surprise e-mail from the chef with the recipe!
 We were so happy because we want to share this recipe with you, and, now we can make it anytime we want at home 😊.

-Of course, as always, I made some adjustments to this cornbread recipe, and I use some of the products from our online shop that are leftover half used jars from previous recipes like Pressure Cooker Short Ribs with Brown Butter Mashed Pumpkin-Cauliflower.
-For example, for the cornbread batter, the original recipe asks for regular melted butter, and I’m substituting our Brown Butter from Black & Bolyard.
-This brown butter gives such a great nutty touch along with some of our Daphnis & Chloe Smoked Chili Flakes.
+Of course, as always, I made some adjustments to this cornbread recipe, and I used a few similar ingredients to previous recipes like Pressure Cooker Short Ribs with brown butter mashed pumpkin-cauliflower.
+For example, for the cornbread batter, the original recipe asks for regular melted butter, and I’m substituting with Brown Butter from Black & Bolyard.
+This brown butter gives such a great nutty touch along with some smoked chili flakes.
 Also, if you look well in the photos, you will notice some red sparkles which give such a high contrast of color to the bright yellow cornbread.

 Gourmet Brown Butter